amakary/BuildChain/README.md

 ...

 ## 🙌 Credits
-Built with ❤️ using Taquito, Beacon, and JsLIGO by builders for builders.
+Built with ❤️ from Delaware U.S. using Taquito, Beacon, and JsLIGO by BRO Builder LLC.